Vadims06/topolograph/README.md

 ![passed report](https://github.com/Vadims06/topolograph/blob/471b545720378598d550b448ff6c7e82fa7c677c/ospf_ecmp_backup_path_via_ecmp.png "passed report")
 * If backup path goes not via ECMP and chooses completely different path - the report will be treated as failed.  failed report
 ![passed report](https://github.com/Vadims06/topolograph/blob/471b545720378598d550b448ff6c7e82fa7c677c/ospf_ecmp_backup_path_not_via_ecmp.png "failed report")

 ## Private
 Keep your network inside your organization.
 Run your local copy of Topolograph inside your on-premises network using the docker image.
 ![](https://github.com/Vadims06/topolograph/blob/master/topolograph_docker.png)

-## Vendor support
-* Cisco
-* Juniper
-* Quagga
-* Bird
-* Nokia
-* Mikrotik
-* Huawei
-* Paloalto
-* others (see below)
-if you would like to see support of other vendors - just create an issue on this page or contact using Slack chat.
-You can create textfsm template for scrapping LSDB output of your vendor and create merge request, or we can do it by themselves - please send your outputs to us.

 ## API
 Started from v2.19.
 Scrab your LSDB using your favourite tools like Ansible, netmiko, Nornir, etc and upload your OSPF network graph to Topolograph via a POST request.
 The response returns: